Gigaspaces/xap-docs/site/content/xap/12.2/xap-sql/sql-driver.markdown

 SELECT sales FROM Orders WHERE orderId = 100
 ```

-This query will create XAP SQLQuery and will push predicate and projection down to the XAP side, so only small result subset will be loaded on the client side.
+This query will create an XAP SQLQuery and will push predicate and projection down to the XAP side so only a small result subset will be loaded on the client side.

 {{%refer%}}
 See more about [SQLQuery]({{%currentjavaurl%}}/query-sql.html)